andrienko/taj/README.md

 ..will result in parsed JSON (or an empty string on error) to be outputted to console.

 Yeah, you could've done that with jQuery's chaining mechanism.
+Or promises.
+Or whatever.

 ### Caveats